 “From “the player” to “the crowd:” Locating the subjects of a digital ethnography”.
 Masterclass (invited lead-hosts TL Taylor, MIT & Mary Grey, Microsoft Research).
 Co-organized 1-day workshop – hosted by the Digital Ethnography Research Centre , RMIT: December 2016.

 “Playfulness in Methods” Co-hosted workshop between Digital Ethnography Research Centre/RMIT & IT University of Copenhagen.
 Co-organized by Emma Witkowski & Miguel Sicart.
 June 2014.

 “Beyond Sports vs. Games Workshop”.
 Co-organized 2-day workshop/livestreamed event with Emma Witkowski & T.L.
 Taylor, February 2012.

 “E-Sports and Cyberathleticism Workshop: European Edition/VOD”, co-organized with Emma Witkowski & T.L.
 Taylor, May 2010.
 LINK.
 (Witkowski – moderator for “The players panel/VOD”)

 Editorship of special issue journals – peer-reviewed

 Emma Witkowski and Torill Mortensen (eds.)
 Special issue in MedieKultur – Media-ludic approaches: Critical reflections on games and research practice.
-Call September 1, 2017, publication Spring 2018.
+(Under preparation, 2018).

 Book Chapters, Book Reviews, Reports and invited talks – Non-Refereed